djomo-moungoue/MongoDBAdministrationDM/README.md

 You can install MongoDB

 Locally on your PC (not scalable, not reliable):
-- :circle_green: It is a single server
+- :green_circle: It is a single server
-- :circle_green: It is suitable for educational or development purpose
+- :green_circle: It is suitable for educational or development purpose
-- :circle_red: It is not suitable for production applications
+- :red_circle: It is not suitable for production applications

 By using Dedicated or Virtual managed servers:
-- :circle_green: You have a full control
+- :green_circle: You have a full control
-- :circle_red: It come with management overhead (manual scalability)
+- :red_circle: It come with management overhead (manual scalability)

 By using Cloud Databases as a service:
-- :circle_green: It is suitable for production applications
+- :green_circle: It is suitable for production applications
-- :circle_green: It offers a replica-set out of the box
+- :green_circle: It offers a replica-set out of the box
-- :circle_green: It is easy to manage and to scale
+- :green_circle: It is easy to manage and to scale
-- :circle_red:  It offers free size-limited options available
+- :red_circle:  It offers free size-limited options available

 ### Install MongoDB on Windows using the PowerShell command line:

-:circle_blue: Retrieve all available Mongodb packages
+:blue_circle: Retrieve all available Mongodb packages
 ~~~ps1
 winget search --name mongodb